FCC will vote on 5G plan for faster local deployments and reduced fees

 To bring 5G to U.S. cities, upwards of 80 percent of deployments will be “small cells,” radio transmitters that are the size of backpacks and mounted on smaller poles, rather than larger cells on 200-foot towers.
 Carr noted that carriers are planning $275 billion in spending on American 5G infrastructure, notably without a penny of new taxes.
 However, rules that were created for 200-foot towers don’t always make sense for backpack-sized small cells.

-According to Carr, the FCC’s proposed order is designed to show respect for state legislatures and progressive localities: It doesn’t disturb the provisions of the 20 bills already passed, and it enables localities and states to charge small cell review fees.
+According to Carr, the FCC’s proposed order is designed to show respect for state legislatures and progressive localities.
+It doesn’t disturb the provisions of the 20 bills already passed, and it enables localities and states to charge small cell review fees.

 However, excessive fees and review times can unduly slow down the deployment process, so the FCC is stepping in to provide guidelines to help communities and carriers move at an appropriate pace.
 The order includes four key points.